apache/spark/BREEZE.rst

           If you use this flag, automatically --use-github-registry flag is enabled.

-  -s, --github-image-id COMMIT_SHA|RUN_ID
-          <RUN_ID> or <COMMIT_SHA> of the image.
-Images in GitHub registry are stored with those
-          to be able to easily find the image for particular CI runs.
-Once you know the
-          <RUN_ID> or <COMMIT_SHA>, you can specify it in github-image-id flag and Breeze will
-          automatically pull and use that image so that you can easily reproduce a problem that occurred in CI.

-          If you use this flag, automatically --use-github-registry is enabled.

-          Default: latest.

   -v, --verbose
           Show verbose information about executed docker, kind, kubectl, helm commands.
 Useful for debugging - when you run breeze with --verbose flags you will be able to see the commands